ARM-software/arm-systemready/SystemReady-band/README.md

 |pal_pcie_is_cache_present    |Return 1 if the test system supports PCIe address translation cache, else 0   |852                     |
 |pal_pcie_get_legacy_irq_map  |Return 0 if system legacy irq map is filled, else 1                           |850                     |

-   Below exerciser capabilities are required by exerciser test.
-   - MSI-X interrupt generation.
-   - Incoming Transaction Monitoring(order, type).
-   - Initiating transactions from and to the exerciser.
-   - Ability to check on BDF and register address seen for each configuration address along with access type.

- - SBSA Test 803 (Check ECAM Memory accessibility) execution time depends on the system PCIe hierarchy.
-For systems with multiple ECAMs the time taken to complete can be long which is normal.
+#### SBSA Test 803 (Check ECAM Memory accessibility)

+- The execution time depends on the system PCIe hierarchy.
+On systems with multiple ECAMs, this test can take longer to complete, which is expected.
 Please wait until the test completes.

+#### PCIe rule PCI_MM_03 - temporarily skipped in ACS runs

+- On some systems, PCIe rule PCI_MM_03 triggers exceptions during BAR memory access.
+To avoid interrupting automation and custom runs, this rule is temporarily skipped in the ACS image.
+The issue is tracked in https://github.com/ARM-software/sysarch-acs/issues/282.

 ## Security Implication